 With the approval of the department’s Clinical Training Committee, clinical students are eligible to begin a required one-year, 2,000-hour internship after they have passed the preliminary examination and the doctoral dissertation proposal hearing.

 The candidate must write a dissertation that demonstrates the ability to formulate a research topic and pursue independent and original investigation.
-A doctoral dissertation committee must have at least five members, at least three of whom must be tenure-track or tenured faculty in the UWM Department of Psychology who hold Graduate Faculty status.
+A doctoral dissertation committee must have at least four members, at least three of whom must be tenure-track or tenured faculty in the UWM Department of Psychology who hold Graduate Faculty status.
 A maximum of two committee members can be individuals who have doctoral degrees but who do not have Graduate Faculty status at UWM.

 Final Oral Examination